microchip-pic-avr-examples/avr128da48-cnano-rnbd-rn487x-gettingstarted-mplab-mcc/README.md

 # RN487x Set Up and Running Example<a name="rn487x-set-up-and-running-example"></a>

-This Topic explains us briefly regarding the RN487x MPLAB X-IDE Project Setup, Code<br /> Generation and Running the Basic Data Exchange & Transparent UART Application with<br /> AVR128DA48 Device.
+This topic briefly explains the RN487x MPLAB X-IDE Project Setup, Code Generation, Running the Basic Data Exchange and Transparent UART Application with the AVR128DA48 Device.

 ## RN487x Basic Data Exchange PIN Settings<a name="rn487x-basic-data-exchange-pin-settings"></a>